Santoshsohani/DSA/README.md

 ## 4. Insertion and Deletion in a Linked list (All Cases)
 ## 5. Insertion,Deletion,Traversal,Counting and Searching in a Circular LinkedList.
 ## 6. Insertion,Deletion,Traversal,Counting and Searching in a Doubly LinkedList.
+## 7. Insertion,Deletion,Traversal,Counting and Searching in a Single LinkedList using JAVA.